Who is Terminal for?

 - Trench mode

-The standard interface.
+Classic Jupiter UX with a simple swap widget.
 Cleaner layout, less information density, and a straightforward swap flow.
+Uses Ultra only.
 Suited for users who want a readable, uncluttered experience or who are new to Terminal.

 Classic and Trench mode affect the interface only.
 Routing, pricing, and swap execution are identical in both modes.